mehtajeet97/weather_dummy/README.md

 With the power of Open Weather API, we can check the weather by location.

-By the end of this tutorial, you will have learned to utilize the following:
+We will learn to utilize the following:

 <ul>
   <li>Fetching asynchronous data with API secrets/keys.</li>